tom300z/ImmersiveSpellcastingVR/README.md

 - Supports all controller types by allowing both grip_touch and grip_press as input methods
 - Fully configurable via ini file or MCM
 - Fully compatible with [Haptic Skyrim VR](https://www.nexusmods.com/skyrimspecialedition/mods/20364) (only replaces spellcasting haptics), [VRIK](https://www.nexusmods.com/skyrimspecialedition/mods/23416), [HIGGS](https://www.nexusmods.com/skyrimspecialedition/mods/43930), [Magic Improvements for Skyrim VR](https://www.nexusmods.com/skyrimspecialedition/mods/55751)
+- *Advanced* Includes an optional patch for HIGGS 1.10.6 that makes it use grip_touch instead of grip_press for grabbing objects.
+This allows you to use grip_press for other inputs if you decide to use grip_touch for your hands.

 ## Installation
 todo